divyashah/My_New_Website/mytodos.md

 - [ ] check how 2nd 3rd generation menus (sub-menus) work ...
 - [ ] discover how to add analytics to the site
 - [ ] improve and update the what's new section ...

+- [ ] consider adding the site in italian or other languages

 - [x] Add "Events" section list all the conferences and schools attended
 - [x] gives slides, talks, posters for download here ...